MARCIA HOWARD

 Marcia’s experience as a Vocal Director, and Performing Arts teacher over the past twenty years, combined with her professional music career as a singer-songwriter for over thirty years (beginning with the Goanna Band) has given her a great breadth of experience as both a music educator and performer.
 She is passionate about sharing her knowledge and understanding of singing and songwriting in both her vocal and songwriting masterclass sessions at festivals, concerts, schools and conferences.
-Marcia has a Research Master’s Degree in Education, Monash University (her thesis and C.D of five songs are about songwriting and belonging to place through song).
-She has also released five solo albums.
+She has also released five solo albums. music.apple.com/au/artist/marcia-howard/380041375

-She is a casual lecturer in Music Education at Deakin University, and IKE, Geelong.
+Marcia was a casual lecturer, Music Education at Deakin University, and IKE, Geelong from 1997-2000 and again from 2016-2019.
 Marcia is trained in using the Estill vocal method, which looks at using the anatomy of the voice for vocal production and how to use the voice to create different vocal sounds.
 Vocal yoga breathing and various warm-up methods are employed in her sessions and she will teach you two, three-part harmony songs to sing with her in a live performance.
 All ages.

 Holy wells to Waterholes, belonging through song.
 Book & CD (Five songs). © Marcia Howard, Research Masters Thesis.
 Monash University.